MayaAmelieSeale/MBES_Code/README.md

 ### Map Making and Analysis

 data: as processed above
-filepath: variable called pathe is left blank, assign to path of 'MBES' folder where data for this project is stored.

 Folium library of python is used to construct the following functions: